PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Which should complete without error.
 Note that this will operate against the default AWS region which can be configured by setting the environment variable `AWS_DEFAULT_REGION`.

-We will also need a copy of `kubectl` available locally, we should already have this from the previous recipes in this chapter involving Kubernetes.
+We will also need a copy of `kubectl` available locally.
+We should already have this from the previous recipes in this chapter involving Kubernetes.

-Finally, we are going to be using a tool called `kops` to install our Kubernetes cluster. `kops` is an open source  Kubernetes cluster management tool, the projects Github page is here `https://github.com/kubernetes/kops`.
-Instructions on how to install `kops` are available here `https://kubernetes.io/docs/getting-started-guides/kops/`.
+Finally, we are going to be using a tool called `kops` to install our Kubernetes cluster.
+The `kops` command is an open source Kubernetes cluster management tool,the projects GitHub can be found at https://github.com/kubernetes/kops.
+Instructions on how to install `kops` are available here https://kubernetes.io/docs/getting-started-guides/kops/.

 > ### Kops ![](../info.png)
 > Kops is short for 'Kubernetes Operations'.
 Kops allows us to deploy and manage multiple Kubernetes clusters and supports a variety of cloud platforms.